Beaches and Coastlines

 Lara Bay Beach

 Lara Bay occupies a remote stretch of coastline on the Akamas Peninsula in western Cyprus, approximately seven kilometers from Agios Georgios Peyias.
 The beach serves as one of the Mediterranean's most important nesting sites for endangered green turtles and loggerhead turtles.
-Golden sand stretches along the coast framed by rugged cliffs and crystal clear Mediterranean waters. thetravelfugitive-com Unlike typical Cypriot beaches crowded with sun loungers, kiosks, and tourists, Lara Bay remains deliberately undeveloped.
+Golden sand stretches along the coast framed by rugged cliffs and crystal clear Mediterranean waters.
+Unlike typical Cypriot beaches crowded with sun loungers, kiosks, and tourists, Lara Bay remains deliberately undeveloped.
 Building is strictly prohibited throughout this uninhabited area that forms part of Akamas Peninsula Natura 2000 protected area, the largest conservation area in Cyprus.
-The beach belongs to the Lara-Toxeftra Reserve, designated as a Specially Protected Area under the Barcelona Convention and part of the European Network…
+The beach belongs to the Lara-Toxeftra Reserve, designated as a Specially Protected Area under the Barcelona Convention and part of the European Network of…

 Read more